Satiation in Fisher Markets and Approximation of Nash Social Welfare: Rounding Trees with Zero Price Goods

 Prices $p_j$ play a role in exactly two places in Section \ref{sec:algoNSW}.

 First, when we assign a good $j$ to the parent and drop the child agent $i$ with $p_j \le m_i^a/2$, this ensures that the valuation of agent $i$ in the newly created tree is at least half of the original valuation.
-We use this fact to prove Lemmas \ref{lem:tree} and \ref{lem:half}.
+We use this fact to prove Lemmas~\ref{lem:tree} and~\ref{lem:half}.
 In case of zero price goods, our choice of assigning a good $j$ to the parent and dropping the child agent $i$ if $u_{ij}x_{ij} \le c_i/2$ is an equivalent notion in terms of allocation.

-Second, in the proof of Lemma \ref{lem:treeb} we argue that a good with price more than $1$ is only assigned to an uncapped agent $i$ which gives agent $i$ at least $p_j$ amount of value.
-Since each agent of $B_0$ is capped, we do not need this property in Lemma \ref{lem:treeb0}.
+Second, in Lemmas~\ref{lem:trivialtrees} and~\ref{lem:treeb} we argue that a good with price more than $1$ is only assigned to an uncapped agent $i$ which gives agent $i$ at least $p_j$ amount of value.
+Since each agent of $B_0$ is capped, we do not need this property in Lemmas~\ref{lem:trivialtrees0} and~\ref{lem:treeb0}.

-As a result, the proofs of the following lemmas are almost completely identical to the proofs of Lemmas~\ref{lem:tree}, \ref{lem:half} and~\ref{lem:treeb}, respectively, and hence are omitted.
+As a result, the proofs of the following lemmas are almost completely identical to the proofs of Lemmas~\ref{lem:tree}-\ref{lem:treeb}, respectively, and hence are omitted.

-\begin{lemma} After preprocessing, each tree component $T$ has $k_T+1$ agents and $k_T$ goods, for some $k_T>1$.
-The valuation of the root agent $r$ is at least $c_r/2$.
+\begin{lemma} After preprocessing, the valuation of each root agent $r$ is at least $c_r/2$.
 For all other agents $i$ the valuation is at least $c_i$. \end{lemma}

+\begin{lemma} After step (a) of rounding, each tree component $T$ has $k_T + 1$ agents and $k_T$ goods for some $k_T \ge 0$. \end{lemma}

 \begin{lemma} After rounding, each agent $i$ that is assigned its parent good obtains a valuation of at least $c_i/2$. \end{lemma}